Transparent heart icon with white outline and + sign.

 RATING: 7/10

-This is as much drama as documentary because, as film critic Roger Ebert de- scribed it, “It uses real people in real places and essentially has them play themselves in a story inspired by their lives.
+This is as much drama as documentary because, as film critic Roger Ebert described it, “It uses real people in real places and essentially has them play themselves in a story inspired by their lives.
 That makes it a ‘narrative documentary,’ according to the filmmakers.”

 What we get is a peek inside a Mongolian nomad family during their camel birthing season.
 The camel of the title takes three days to give birth and then refuses to suckle her calf.
 It will die unless she changes her mind so two young brothers go off on a 50-kilometer journey to bring back a musician from the closest village.
-They hope his music will sooth the mother camel into accepting her offspring.
+They hope his music will soothe the mother camel into accepting her offspring.
 The legend is, if the camel does finally start to feed her calf, then that will cause the mother to weep.

 Cautions